magamileimemecoin/MAGA-MILEI/README.md

 npx hardhat
 npx hardhat compile
 ```
 # MAGA MILEI [LINK](https://github.com/magamileimemecoin/MAGAMILEI/blob/main/Contracts/maga_milei.sol)

-MAGA MILEI employs advanced mathematical principles for its tokenomics, ensuring equitable distribution of rewards among all token holders without necessitating token transfers.

-Utilizing the `reflection` mechanism, MAGA MILEI dynamically adjusts rewards with each transaction, maintaining a fair distribution model.
+MAGA MILEI employs advanced mathematical principles for its tokenomics, ensuring equitable distribution of rewards among all token holders without necessitating token transfers.Utilizing the `reflection` mechanism, MAGA MILEI dynamically adjusts rewards with each transaction, maintaining a fair distribution model.

 Distinctively, it abstains from employing `mint` and `burn` methods for token generation or reduction, setting its initial supply at 512 Quadrillion tokens upon deployment, all allocated to the owner.